 What Causes Humidity?
 Defining Humidity And Its Characteristics

-Meteorologists and weather enthusiasts alike are well aware of the crucial role humidity plays in the creation of different atmospheric conditions.
-But what precisely is humidity, and what causes it?
+Meteorologists and weather enthusiasts alike are well aware of the critical role humidity plays in the creation of different atmospheric conditions.
+But what is humidity, and what are its characteristics?

-Humidity refers to the amount of water vapor, which is water in its gaseous state, present in the air at a given time.
-It is usually invisible to the naked eye, but high humidity levels can be felt and are often associated with precipitation.
-It is typically represented as relative humidity.
+Humidity refers to the amount of water vapor or water in its gaseous state present in the air at a given time.
+It is typically represented in relative humidity.
+It is usually invisible to the naked eye, but high humidity levels can be felt and are often associated with growing levels of discomfort.

 At any given time, no matter where we find ourselves (indoors or outdoors), we are constantly surrounded by air containing a certain percentage of humidity.